Leifhaa/PGR301-2020-konte-oppgave2/README.md

 terraform init
 terraform apply
 ```
-## 7. Viola!
+## 7. :rainbow: Viola!
 Terraform has now created a bucket which can be found in the google cloud project.
 >Tip: Step 3-7 could also be done by opening the init/scripts folder and running the deploy script according to your operating system.
 TODO: TEST LINUX SCRIPT